kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 The Stream Type indicates if the subscription is served via QUIC streams or datagrams.

 The SUBSCRIBE message contains a requested Broadcast and Track.
-It also contains prioritization information and a range of Groups, which MAY be updated by the subscriber via a SUBSCRIBE_UPDATE message.
+It also contains prioritization information and a range of Groups, all of which MAY be updated by the subscriber via a SUBSCRIBE_UPDATE message.
 The subscription is active until the either endpoint closes or resets the stream.

 The subscriber MUST start a Info Stream with a SUBSCRIBE message followed by any number SUBSCRIBE_UPDATE messages.
-The publisher MUST reply with an INFO message followed by any number of GROUP_DROPPED messages (streams only), or reset the stream.
+The publisher MUST reply with an INFO message followed by any number of GROUP_DROPPED messages (streams only).
+A publisher MAY reset the stream at any point if it is unable to serve the subscription.

-**When QUIC streams are used**, the publisher MUST transmit a complete Group Stream or a GROUP_DROPPED message for each Group within the range.
+**When QUIC streams are used**, the publisher MUST transmit a complete Group Stream or a GROUP_DROPPED message for each Group within the subscription range.
 This means the publisher MUST transmit a GROUP_DROPPED if a Group Stream is reset.
 The subscriber SHOULD close the subscription when all GROUP and GROUP_DROP messages have been received, and the publisher MAY close the subscription after all messages have been acknowledged.

-**When QUIC datagrams are used**, the publisher MAY transmit a Group/Frame Datagram for each Group within the range.
+**When QUIC datagrams are used**, the publisher MAY transmit a Group/Frame Datagram for each Group within the subscription range.
 The publisher MUST NOT transmit a GROUP_DROPPED message.
 The publisher SHOULD close the subscription after all Group/Frame Datagrams have been transmitted, and the subscriber MAY close the subscription after all Groups have been received.

-### Info
-A subscriber can open an Info Stream to request information about a track.
-This is not necessary for a subscription, as SUBSCRIBE will trigger an INFO reply.

-The subscriber MUST start the stream with a INFO_REQUEST message.
-The publisher MUST reply with an INFO message or reset the stream.
-Both endpoints MUST close the stream afterwards.

 ### Fetch
 A subscriber can open a Fetch Stream to receive a single Group at a specified offset.